Home Guard (Denmark): The Home Guard in civil society

 The Home Guard often gives so-called ordinary help to other authorities, especially the police.
 It's especially Police Home Guard companies that aid in directing traffic, but also help for searching for missing persons and objects, and guarding crime scenes and such.

 During COP15 in 2009, 1200 soldiers from the Home Guard aided the police in Copenhagen.
 Most of them were guarding and patrolling, but some of them were VIP drivers.

 Members of a police company are also trained to give so-called special help to the police, which means tasks that are likely to involve the use of force against civilians (all kinds of police work).
 This help is to be negotiated between the Secretary of Defense and the Secretary of Justice.

 Equipment

+Stable belt worn by the Home Guard.

 The basic infantry weapon of the Home Guard is the 5.56mm GV M/95, while motorized units are equipped with the Kb M/96.

 Suppressive fire is provided by the M/60 and M/62 machine guns and LSV M/04 light support weapon.
 Squad level anti-tank capabilities are provided with the M72 LAW.

 The Home Guard utilizes a variety of different civilian transport vehicles and a small number of Mercedes GD light utility vehicle.